 The stock market is a great way for you to grow your wealth.
 After all, if you simply follow the indexes and invest for the long term, you can achieve an average 8% return on your money.
 There are very few places where you can do this outside of the stock market.
-But not everyone is happy investing in the stock market.
+But not everyone is happy investing in the Motley Fool latest stock pick.
 Enter alternative investments.

 With alternative investments, you can still achieve a decent return on your money and at the same time, limit the volatility that often comes when investing in the stock market.
 This isn’t to say that alternative investments are guaranteed to never go down in value.
 But chances are they won’t swing in value as wildly as the stock market does sometimes.